After adding a client onboarding workflow,

 Image or Color

-page, click Components to manage components of
+click Components to manage components of the Portal.
+Using

-following components in the portal.
+in the portal.

 Logo